SOC II

 OFAC and Anti-Money Laundering (AML) Controls

-Checkissuing uses specialized compliance software in order to help reduce both OFAC and AML risks and blocks and notifies clients of suspicious transactions.
+RebateFirm uses specialized compliance software in order to help reduce both OFAC and AML risks to block and notify clients of suspicious transactions.